s-w-1-t-c-h/dart_rs/README.md

 ![image](https://user-images.githubusercontent.com/6980812/110584241-9fcf5f80-81ba-11eb-89c9-a250798098fe.png)

 7. Transfer the binary to the target system, set up a listener on the box you configured and give it a crack.

+It's not awesome right now - lots of cleanup to do (for example, every command sent spawns a new powershell process...), will get to that at some point.